 Isn’t it time you stop chasing symptoms?
 These signals that you get from your body are frequently misunderstood.
-More importantly, treating symptoms without getting to the cause of a problem can lead to mismanagement of your health and more severe health problems down the road.
+More importantly, treating symptoms without getting to the cause of a problem can lead to mismanagement of your health.
+It can also lead to more severe health problems down the road.

 When you get sick, for example, and your temperature goes up, your body is naturally fighting off the infection.
 Bacteria thrive in a climate that is 98.6 degrees so your body’s Innate Intelligence raises your temperature to help fight off the infection on its own.
-The symptoms of this elevated temperature can be muscle aches, fatigue, weakness and general malaise.
-At the first sign or symptom of a fever, many people will immediately panic and try to bring the temperature down with medication, treating the symptoms rather than letting the body do its job and heal itself.
+The symptoms of this elevated temperature can be muscle aches, fatigue, weakness, and general malaise.
+At the first sign or symptom of a fever, many people will immediately panic.
+They try to bring the temperature down with medication.
+What they are doing is treating the symptoms rather than letting the body do its job and heal itself.

-In the U.S., antibiotic-resistant infections are responsible for $20 billion in excess healthcare costs, $35 billion in societal costs and $8 million in additional hospital days.”(1)
+In the U.S., antibiotic-resistant infections are costly.
+They are responsible for $20 billion in excess healthcare costs, $35 billion in societal costs, and $8 million in additional hospital days.”(1)

 A report commissioned by the Canadian Coordinating Committee on Antimicrobial Resistance estimated that infections caused by antibiotic-resistant organisms increased direct hospital costs in Canada by $15-25 million annually.(2)

-Many experts say that it is better to give the body a chance to heal itself with rest and fluids along with chiropractic adjustments that remove pressure from the nervous system.
+Many experts say that it is better to give the body a chance to heal itself.
+It can heal with rest and fluids along with chiropractic adjustments that remove pressure from the nervous system.
 Unless there is an extreme elevation in body temperature, and depending on other symptoms, allowing your body to heal itself naturally helps your immune system build the resistance it needs to keep you healthy and fight infections more effectively.